VAlphonso/School_District_Analysis/README.md

 ![Overall_Passing_by_School_size.png](Resources/Overall_Passing_by_School_size.png)

-  Additionally, charter schools have a higher overall passing percent, as showen below.
+  Additionally, charter schools have a higher overall passing percent, as shown below.

 ![Overall_Passing_by_School_Type.png](Resources/Overall_Passing_by_School_Type.png)

 ## Summary

   There was little change in the math and reading scores for the district analysis after the ninth grade scores from Thomas High School were replaced with NaNs.
-The larger picture shows that charter schools are outpreforming district schools.
-However, the geographical location wasn't taken into account and could account for some of the differences in these two types of aschools.
+The larger picture shows that charter schools are outperforming district schools.
+However, the geographical location wasn't taken into account and could account for some of the differences in these two types of schools.